 Keep the party to 10 chili submissions total…any more and no one will remember what they tasted, not to mention that your plumbing will take a serious hit after all of the bathroom visits.
 Seriously.

 Remember that simple is best.
 After all, your party is all about chili so that should be the highlight.
 Don’t go overboard with appetizers or desserts.
-A simple veggie tray as an appetizer and a platter of cookies for dessert will suffice.
+A simple veggie tray or charcuterie board as an appetizer and a platter of cookies for dessert will suffice.

 Shredded cheddar cheese